onewelcome/ios-example-app/README.md

 # 4. Dependencies
 Currently OneginiCordovaPlugin has only one dependency (OneginiSDKiOS) which is included within the package, we're now working on project structure changes so it may change soon.

+# 5. Functionalities
+OneginiCordovaPlugin contains already all APIs implemenetions, so it is possible to use the plugin to perform all basic flows. <br>
+BaseApp implementation covers most of the flows available within the OneginiCordovaPlugin expect change pin functionallity.

+# 6. Todo
+- BaseApp change pin functionality implementation.
+- BaseApp styling.
+- Project cleanup and optimization.